Chapter 10 - The Island of Lesbos

-In the morning some men came with several items as additional cargo, a box, several grain bags and four large amphorae.
-That was quickly stowed and secured, and they were free that afternoon.
+Later some men came with several items of additional cargo, a box, several grain bags and four large amphorae.
+That cargo was quickly stowed and secured, and they were free that afternoon.
 They hadn’t seen Aristomachos yet this day.

 “Something or maybe someone here takes him away for a time.
 That is why we have a couple of days here.
 It happens anytime we come to this island.”

 Strymon didn’t offer anything more on the subject.

 “I told you that I wanted you to meet someone.
 Come with me now if you are up to it.”

 “Mentu, shall we go?”
 With the captain gone, Strymon seemed to be their leader.

 “There is nothing keeping us here, but I don’t want that strong wine today.”
 Mentu said what Sinon was also thinking.